CompuCell3D/PythonScriptingManual/docs/dividing_clusters.rst

    to a cluster cell.
 You may think of it as a single “regular” cell.

-2) We store volumes of compartments so that we know how big compartments should be after mitosis (they will be half of original volume)
+2) We store volumes of compartments so that we know how big compartments should be after mitosis (they will be half of the original volume)

-3) We calculate the center of mass of the entire cluster and calculate vector offsets between the center of mass of a cluster and the center of mass of particular compartments as in the figure below:
+3) We calculate the center of mass of the entire cluster and calculate the vector offsets between the center of mass of a cluster and the center of mass of particular compartments as in the figure below: